avilla11/laptop_web_scraper/README.md

-This program, using python and beautiful soup, scrapes product name, brand, shipping and price for laptops from the main page for laptops on Newegg and then writes the scraped information into a csv file with appropriate headers.
+This program, using python and Beautiful Soup, scrapes product name, brand, shipping and price for laptops from the main page for laptops on Newegg and then writes the scraped information into a csv file with appropriate headers.